LFL-Lab/SQuADDS/wish_list.md

 - create proper train/test/splits and changing `SQuADDS_DB()` to always return all data
 - Standardize the way we handle units for simulated results + impmelent necessary changes in backend
 - More tutorials on how to use the package + various applications of the package
+- Check to see if precision of design parameters are being handled correctly + fix as needed
 - Change all `NCap` to `CapNInterdigital`

 ## Fancy/For Fun: